Hello and welcome. I am Jessica Tunon.

 Although I loved living in Austin, family and the desire to have more of a planning and policy impact on the walkable community movement brought me once again to Washington, DC.

-The idea for Netwalking came about after attending numerous events, how different it feels being introduced by someone versus introducing myself to new people, cliques, incentivized to attend events by free food and studies released that we sit on average 9.3 hours in a day.
-Most importantly the “auto pilot” event agenda of meetings – indoor meeting room, venue held in a walkable location, working lunches, evening receptions and social gatherings — all intended for networking, but not one providing time for real conversations and play time.
+The idea for Netwalking came about after attending numerous events, how different it feels being introduced by someone versus introducing myself to new people, cliques, incentivized to attend events by free food and studies released that we sit on average 9.3 hours in a day and 20 year career looking at future and past expenditures and investments for companies.
+Most importantly the “autopilot” event agenda of meetings – indoor meeting room, venue held in a walkable location, working lunches, evening receptions and social gatherings — all intended for networking, but not one providing time for real conversations and play time.

 Netwalking brings inclusive, stimulating, tailor-made Netwalking sessions into your organization’s events, workshops and work day.
 We are the future of meetings and bring added value to your traditional event format.
 Contact us to learn more.